Gustav Adolf Kröner: Turn of the century

-Representative of the Interests of the Publishing Industry and Book Trade
+Work for German publishing industry

 In addition to his direct work as a publisher, Adolf Kröner worked very intensively for the interests of the German publishing industry and book trade.
 In 1877, he became Chairman of the South German Booksellers Association as well as the Stuttgart Publishers Association.
 A year later, he was appointed as a second secretary and, in 1880, deputy chairman of the Börsenverein der Deutschen Buchhändler (now Börsenverein des Deutschen Buchhandels).

 In 1882, he was chosen First Chairman of the Börsenverein and held this position until 1888 and then again from 1889 to 1892.
 The Neue Deutsche Biographie refers to Kröner's activities as „bedeutendsten Mann auf diesem Posten in der 2.
 Jahrhunderthälfte“.

 Kröner became "the leader of the reform movement that sought a balance between the centers of Leipzig and Berlin on the one hand and the rest of the German book trade on the other. " The conflict was related to the fact that the publishers of the two bookselling metropolises conducted an intense mail order book trade with high discounts for buyers, thus creating the situation for the Regional Booksellers that buyers ordered books from them for review, but bought them at discounts from the "long-distance slingers" - the small booksellers had correspondingly massive economic problems and had to finance themselves to a great extent from other Sales or Services.
 Kröner strongly condemned this action: in 1884, he gave his most famous speech at the Börsenverein's general meeting, in which he called for the introduction of fixed book prices for the German book trade and highlighted the advantages for publishers, booksellers and authors:„Die Schleuderer im Buchhandel, d.h. der Verkauf neuer Bücher an das Publicum zu Preisen, bei welchen nach dem Urtheil unparteiischer Sachverständiger ein solider, über das ganze deutsche Sprachgebiet verbreiteter Sortimentsbuchhandel nicht mehr bestehen kann, ist in ihren Consequenzen gleich nachtheilig für Schriftsteller, Bücherverkäufer und Verleger.“He requested the establishment of equal market conditions for all booksellers, pointing out that this would be in the interest of all stakeholders.
 The publisher would thus have the opportunity to offer and sell his books, especially the new titles, all over the country.
 The booksellers and buyers would benefit especially from the book warehouses, which could be set up in smaller towns with uniform prices.
 Finally, in the case of authors, the reforms were intended to prevent the exclusion of lesser-known authors.